top of page

 OUR MISSION

-• Writer: Kayla Arista
+• Writer: WENOTIFT

 • Jan 8

-• 3 min read
+• 4 min read

 Several days ago, a short video went viral in China.
+It showed an elderly tanghulu vendor standing quietly beside his stall.
+There was no crowd.
+No sales.
+No spectacle.

 What followed was not just a feel-good story — it was a clear example of how Zhao Lusi’s influence functions structurally inside China’s cultural system.